evacaribbean/Blog/README.md

 ### entry point

-Starting with the overview, I've found it good to always begin coding and "set up" by the main method entry point.
-With this approach the code design easily forms and answers my questions on how the program should be written.
+Starting with the overview, coding and "set up" the main method entry point.
+Now the code design easily forms and answers my questions on how the program should be written.

 <br>